linzhangUCA/Senior-Design_template/README.md

 # Weekly Summary
-> You can write your weekly summary here, or you can upload a `pdf`, or whatever documentation to your assignment repository.
-Upload or push whatever changes (scripts, pictures, 3d models, etc.) to your assignment repository.
+> You can write your weekly summary here, or you can upload a `pdf`, or whatever documentation to this repository (scripts, pictures, 3d models, etc.).
 Take a look at the [Hello World Tutorial](https://guides.github.com/activities/hello-world/) to get started with Github.
-Read the [Markdown Tutorial](https://guides.github.com/features/mastering-markdown/) if you decided to summarize your weekly progress in every `README.md`
+Read the [Markdown Tutorial](https://guides.github.com/features/mastering-markdown/) if you want to make your weekly report prettier.

+## Team Member 1
+> Substitute `Team Member 1` with your name.
+Briefly summarize your weekly progress here.

+## Team Member 2
+> Substitute `Team Member 2` with your name.
+Briefly summarize your weekly progress here.

+## Team Member 3
+> Substitute `Team Member 3` with your name.
+Briefly summarize your weekly progress here.

+## Team Member 4
+> Substitute `Team Member 4` with your name.
+Briefly summarize your weekly progress here.